Rhode Island Herbarium

 I work towards correct identification of seaweed and pondweed species, through changing lifecycles, seasons, and locations, and also research their ecological roles and human uses in the past and present.
 I am continually surprised by what I find washed up through different times of the year.
 Along Rhode Island’s shores, I do find masses of seaweed blooms and ecologically troublesome species—results of human activity causing an imbalanced ecosystem.

 Responsible collecting is key—some problematic species spread very easily, and some spread and reproduce through breakage and harvest.
-I recommend connecting with your local environmental organizations to gain permission and proper training before collection of any plant or seaweed species.

 • A good beginner guide focused on commonly harvested Maine seaweeds can be found at the Maine Seaweed Council.
 Though Rhode Island is further south on the East Coast, I have found most of these listed species in my locale.